By Awesome Supplements, Read time: 22 minutes

 Yes, the supplement industry is one of the most successful in the world, which is funny, because it’s also one of the most corrupt and seedy industries there are.
-Companies will not think twice about taking a substance which will have absolutely no benefit to human beings, put it in capsules, fill a bottle, slap on a sticker filled with false promises and lies, and then place it on a shelf next to a £45 price tag.
+Companies will not think twice about taking a substance which will have absolutely no benefit to human beings, put it in capsules, fill a bottle, slap on a sticker filled with false promises and lies, and then place it on a shelf with a £35 price tag.

-- They tell you that they will have an effect, meaning that you have an expectation that X effect will be experienced
+- They tell you that the supplement will have X effect, meaning that you have an expectation that X effect will be experienced

 - You buy them at a high price, meaning that you are now financially invested, increasing the expectation that X will happen

 - You are also emotionally invested, because if you don’t get any benefits it means that you have been stupid.
 Your pride is on the line